Loren Shanklin Fleshman

-Loren has continued her leadership role in the legal field and in 2012, she was elected to the Young Lawyers Section of the Baton Rouge Bar Association by her fellow Baton Rouge attorneys.
-To date, she continues to serve the Bar Association as well as her community.
+Loren has continued her leadership role in the legal field, being elected by her fellow attorneys to the Young Lawyers Section of the Baton Rouge Bar Association, the Board of the Baton Rouge Bar Association, and the Young Lawyers Division Louisiana State Bar Association.
+To date, she continues to serve these Bar Associations as well as her community.
 Through her experiences, it is shown that Loren is motivated by helping others and brings this passion to work every day.

 When Loren is not working, she enjoys reading, painting, scrapbooking, spending time with her family and friends, and watching LSU football and basketball.